We offer MPhil and PhD programmes in Law and Criminology

 In association with the North West Consortium Doctoral Training Partnership (NWCDTP), each year Lancaster University invites applications from outstanding candidates for AHRC Doctoral Studentships.
 The NWCDTP expects to make approximately fifty awards across the whole range of arts and humanities subjects.
 A small number of these are likely to be for Masters study by candidates who show exceptional potential for doctoral research.

-A wide range of subjects and pathways are available – follow the link for full details.
+A wide range of subjects and pathways are available on our faculty webpages.

 A number of Faculty Doctoral Scholarships are available in the Faculty of Arts and Social Sciences.